 The hotel has five floors but the fifth floor only contains the mechanics for the elevator.
 The hotel had a parking lot at one time but in the 1970s, the owners decided that a pool would better benefit the hotel and its guests instead of a parking lot.

-Copper Queen Hotel offers guests 48 Victorian-styled rooms all with its own private bath in the original hotel and 5 more rooms in the courtyard building which is just adjacent to the hotel.
-Not two rooms are the same.
-Each of the rooms has its own distinct personality.
+Copper Queen Hotel offers guests 48 Victorian-styled rooms all with its own private bath in the original hotel and 5 more rooms in the courtyard building adjacent to the hotel.

 - Cable television